-The last visit started out rough.
-The whole family had traveled from all over the country to be together.
-We spent time at a beautiful house near the beach.
-Then we passed around Strep throat and influenza despite our best efforts at quarantine so we cycled through lethargy and soreness and the fear of passing it along to anyone else.
-With three small children, visits to the cancer clinic, and no coffee options (because one hundred million Starbucks and a Peet’s do not count as “options”).
+The last visit started out particularly rough.
+The whole family had traveled from all over the country to be together and, at Mom’s request, we spent time at a beautiful rented house near the beach.
+When we arrived, some people had some sniffles and by the time we left the beach house, everyone was passing around Strep throat and influenza despite our best efforts at quarantine.
+We cycled through lethargy and soreness under the fear of passing it along to anyone else—especially the cancer patient.

+Not to mention the three small children, visits to the cancer clinic, and no coffee options (because one hundred million Starbucks and a Peet’s do not count as “options”).
 Three weeks of the most mild ring of Hell.
 That’s what I’m talking about here.

 Unfortunately, steroids also take time.